LightAndLight/property-based-testing-talk/slides/what-why.md

 ##

-These are all behaviours that we take for granted
+These are all very natural behaviours

 ##